betterscientificsoftware/bssw.io/Events/2024-11-survey-roundup.md

 The [DOE-funded CORSA project](https://corsa.center/) has been collecting [guidance, documents, examples, templates for open-source software projects, such as on governance, roadmaps, contributing, code of conduct, DEI, licenses, etc.](https://github.com/corsa-center/oss-documents/blob/main/README.md) Please feel free to add additional items, as PRs or new issues.

-### Survey on Generative AI for Scientific Software Development
+### Survey on generative AI for scientific software development

 Dr. Elle O’Brien at the University of Michigan will be [conducting studies](https://docs.google.com/forms/d/e/1FAIpQLSc1_p82Rglu6r4cTIvms823SuCvb81ygWBBRWvhdLP6eyV4nQ/viewform) about how scientists are using generative AI tools as part of their scientific software development.